stefaleon/react-tut-tictactoe/README.md

 Add a file named index.js in the src/ folder with this JS code.

 Add these three lines to the top of index.js in the src/ folder:

+By inspecting the code, you’ll notice that we have three React components:

+    Square
+    Board
+    Game

+The Square component renders a single <button> and the Board renders 9 squares.
+The Game component renders a board with placeholder values which we’ll modify later.
+There are currently no interactive components.

+Congratulations!
+You’ve just “passed a prop” from a parent Board component to a child Square component.
+Passing props is how information flows in React apps, from parents to children.